cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 1. Click **Connect**.
 This should bring up a message about connection certificates.

-1. Click **Yes** to dismiss the "certificate" window.
-The Remote Desktop Connection window opens with a login prompt.
+1. Click **Yes** to dismiss the message.
+    - The Remote Desktop Connection window opens with a login prompt.

 1. Login with the following credentials:
     - User: **centos**